impal0r/zack/README.md

  - Left-click the keyboard in Poke mode to pass input to the simulated computer

 ## Programming Zack:
+Documentation can be found in the files `instr.txt`, `assemble.txt` and `bios.txt` - I recommend opening these in a text editor with fixed-width characters as they use a bit of ASCII formatting (outdated, I know).
+The example programs all come with source code; in particular `bios.src` and `maze2.src` contain a lot of explanatory comments.

 Programs for Zack are written as `.src` files, using a custom assembly language described in `assemble.txt` and `instr.txt`.
 They are compiled using the `assemble.py` assembler, producing a hexadecimal file (or memory image) with the extension `.mem`.
 Such an image can be loaded and run in Zack by following the steps under "Running Zack".

 The assembly language definition is based on Intel syntax.
 The assembler supports single-line comments, labels (which you can jump to or call), defining constants in memory, basic arithmetic expressions (eg. `0xf100+'a'`), and some preprocessor macros including `#include` and `#define` statements.
 It does not support any arithmetic expressions beyond single addition, and does not support strings like some fully-fledged modern assemblers.